John Barent SWAIM (1748-1827) m. Anne Elizabeth VICKERY (1750-1833)

 - Moses Swaim (b ~ 1760) is listed as a child of Michael and Marthey Swaim based on Worthington Family web site.
 This son was left out of the Swaim-Tysen family book.
 Moses Swaim migrated into Athens Co.
 Ohio about 1809.
 This Moses purchased 160 acres of land in 1809 in Swan Township, Athens Co.
 Ohio which is now in Vinton Co.
 Ohio.
 Records of Montgomery Co.
 Kentucky show him there from 1794 to 1808.
 He obtained a license to marry Cathy Berry in Carroll Co.
 Kentucky on September of 1796.

-1. 3.2.
+- 3.2.
 Johannes (John) Swaim (b ~ 1719)

-rd known son of William Swaim (b ~ 1677).
+John Swaim, born 1719, was the 3rd known son of William Swaim (b ~ 1677).
 John was baptized October 18, 1719 in the Dutch Reformed Church, Staten Island, New York and was presumably born near that date.
 There is a land record that John either purchased or was granted land in Frederick County, Virginia, on April 9, 1750.
 John’s land there adjoined property owned by William Teague, father of Charity Teague who was married to John around 1744.
 There is a further land record that John sold this property in August, 1751.
 At least one researcher believes this John Swaim was born in 1713.

 Therefore, it is believed that John migrated to Rowan County, North Carolina in 1752.
 There is a record of John Swaim and Joshua Teague surveying land in Rowan County in August 1756.
 There is a land record that John purchased 640 acres at Abbotts Creek, North Carolina (Rowan County) in 1759, sold it in 1765, and then in 1789 purchased 250 acres on Deep Creek in Surry County, North Carolina.
+John and his two sons Moses and Michael are listed in the 1790 census (Surry County) with their surnames shown as Swim, not Swaim.
+It is not clear whether the 1790 census taker misspelled the name or whether these family members used that surname as their official surname in 1790.

 John Swaim is listed in the 1790 census (Surry County) as “John Swim”.
 This census for John “Swim” lists 2 males 16 and older and 2 women.
 John is referred to as “old Swim” in the Records of the Moravian in North Carolina.
 By the 1800 census for Surry County, North Carolina, John and Charity Swaim are living by themselves with the children having grown up and moved on.
 John is again listed as “John Swim”.
 We have a record of John’s Will signed on October 23, 1801 that does not mention his wife, Charity.
 So this indicates that Charity passed away sometime in 1801 or late 1800.
 In his will, John left his land on Fox Knobb near waters of Deep Creek to his oldest son, William, who lived in Stokes County, excluding 250 acres he had already given to his son-in-law Thomas Turner (husband of daughter Charity).